Purpose of Pupil Premium (from the DfE Website)

 This allocation is used for additional educational support to raise standards of attainment for identified children through:

 - Employing additional staff to raise attainment through smaller teaching groups and individual support

 - Specific resources and training for literacy and numeracy programmes,

 - Learning Mentors

-- Providing extended services including breakfast, after school clubs and lunchtime homework club, 'catch up' booster tuition lessons and Saturday school.
+- Providing extended services including breakfast, after school clubs and lunchtime homework club, 'catch up' tuition lessons etc.